-2.2 Phylogenetic data
+2.2 PHYLOGENETIC DATA

-2.2.1 DNA Extraction, Amplification, and Sequencing-Total DNA was extracted from herbarium or silica-dried leaf material (0.2 g) using the DNeasy Plant Mini Kit (Qiagen Inc., Valencia, CA, USA) following the manufacture's protocol.
+2.2.1 DNA Extraction, Amplification, and Sequencing-Total DNA was extracted from herbarium or fresh silica-dried leaf material (0.2 g) using the DNeasy Plant Mini Kit (Qiagen Inc., Valencia, CA, USA) following the manufacture's protocol.
 Sources of plant material and voucher specimen information of the extracted material used during the study are listed in Appendix 1.
 GenBank accession numbers are also provided in Appendix 1 for those not extracted in this study but included in the analysis.
+Within the subtribe Anthosperminae a total of 29 (74%) species from Anthospermum, 4 (100%) species of Galopina, 9 (81%) species of Nenax and 2 (100%) species Phyllis were included in the phyloginatic analyses.

 The primers used for polymerase chain reaction (PCR) amplification are provided in Table 1.
-PCRs were performed in 25 μl reactions containing: 12.5 μl EmeraldAmp GT PCR Master Mix [2X PCR Master Mix which composed of DNA polymerase, optimized reaction buffer, dNTPs, density reagent and green dye] (Takara, Ohtsu, Japan); 1.0 μl Bovine Serum Albumin (BSA); 0.3 μl of both forward and reverse primers; 1.0 μl of dimethyl sulfoxide (DMSO) for nrDNA; 0.5 μl of DNA template and sterile distilled water to make up the final volume of 25 μl.
-Samples that showed difficulty in amplifying were diluted and the DNA template was also increased up to 4 μl, or these samples were cleaned using the OneStep[TM] PCR Inhibitor Removal Kit (Zymo Research) to remove contaminants from DNA preparations that were inhibiting PCR amplification.
-Zymo-Spin[TM] IV-HRC Columns were prepared by snapping off the base and removing the cap, inserted into a collection tube and centrifuged at 8,000 x g for 3 minutes.
-The amount of 50 μl DNA was transferred to a prepared Zymo-Spin[TM] IV-HRC placed in a 1.5 ml microcentrifuge tube and centrifuged again at 8,000 x g for 3 minutes.
-The purified DNA was used for PCR reactions.
+PCRs were performed in 25 μl reactions containing: 12.5 μl EmeraldAmp GT PCR Master Mix [2X PCR Master Mix which composed of DNA polymerase, optimized reaction buffer, Deoxynucleoside triphosphate synthesis (dNTPs), density reagent and green dye] (Takara, Ohtsu, Japan); 1.0 μl Bovine Serum Albumin (BSA); 0.3 μl of both forward and reverse primers; 1.0 μl of dimethyl sulfoxide (DMSO) for nrDNA; 0.5 μl of DNA template and sterile distilled water to make up the final volume of 25 μl.
+Samples that showed difficulty in amplifying were diluted and the DNA template was also increased up to 4 μl, or these samples were cleaned using the OneStepTM PCR Inhibitor Removal Kit (Zymo Research) to remove contaminants from DNA preparations that were inhibiting PCR amplification.
+Zymo-SpinTM IV-HRC Columns were prepared by snapping off the base and removing the cap, inserted into a collection tube and centrifuged at 8,000 x g for 3 minutes.
+The amount of 50 μl DNA was transferred to a prepared Zymo-SpinTM IV-HRC placed in a 1.5 ml microcentrifuge tube and centrifuged again at 8,000 x g for 3 minutes.
+The purified DNA was used for PCR UNIVERSITY of the reactions.

-The PCR reactions for nrDNA makers were carried out using the following times and temperature profile: initial denaturation at 95°C for 2 min, followed by 40 cycles of denaturation at 95°C for 30 seconds, annealing at 53°C for 30 seconds, extension at 72°C for 1 min, with final extension at 72°C for 8 min.
+The PCR reactions for nrDNA markers were carried out using the following times and temperature profile: initial denaturation at 95°C for 2 min, followed by 40 cycles of denaturation at 95°C for 30 seconds, annealing at 53°C for 30 seconds, extension at 72°C for 1 min, with final extension at 72°C for 8 min.
 Whereas the PCR reactions for cpDNA markers were carried out with the following times and temperature profile: initial denaturation at 95°C for 2 min, followed by 40 cycles of denaturation at 94°C for 1 min, annealing at 53°C for 1 min, extension at 72°C for 1 min, and final extension at 72°C for 8 min.
 For unsuccessful PCR samples, the procedure was adjusted to include a temperature ramp following Shaw et al. (2005).
-Amplified PCR products were visualized using an ENDURO[TM] GDS Gel Documentation System.
+Amplified PCR products were visualized using an ENDUROTM GDS Gel Documentation System.
 Successfully amplified PCR samples were cleaned using the ExoSAP PCR clean-up method of Werle et al. (1994) using 5 units of Exonuclease I (Exo) and 0.5 units of Shrimp Alkaline Phosphate (SAP).
 The PCR products were then sent to Macrogen (Seoul, Korea) for sequencing using the same primers used for PCR reactions.